politburo/politburo/README.md

-Politburo - The Babushka-wielding DevOps orchestrator
+Politburo - The Developer's DevOps orchestrator
 =====================================================================

-Politburo is a tool to orchestrate launching, configuring, maintaining & updating entire multi-machine environments / clusters described in a simple DSL, using Babushka recipes.
+Politburo is a tool to orchestrate launching, configuring, maintaining & updating entire multi-machine environments / clusters described in a simple DSL.

 > "Give me a lever long enough and a fulcrum on which to place it,
 > and I shall move the world" - Arhchimedes

+Or:

+> "First requisite of get shit done is be
+>          able for deal with lot of shit." - @DEVOPS_BORAT (http://goo.gl/FCxTz)

 The prologue:
 -------------

 * We love DevOps
-* We like being able to describe our environments in code
+* We like being able to describe our environments in code described the same way.
 * We believe that code should be the lever that allows single developers to orchestrate entire environments.
-* We don't like Chef's complexity:
-  * We don't like needed centralised servers
+* We don't like needed centralised configuration servers
+  * Why not launch a 100-machine cluster from our laptop?
 * We don't like having to manage cookbooks
-  * We don't like Chef's over-complicated recipe style
+  * Cookbook versions on different servers?
+Blah.
-  * We don't like the way that Chef recipes tend to bit-rot
+* We don't like recipes that are brittle or suffer from bit-rot
 * We love Babushka's approach to DevOps scripting:
   * Test-driven, self-describing idempotent, dependency based tasks.
   * Searchable, reusable & parameterised tasks with
     '% successful run' metrics
-* Babushka is missing a couple of things to allow it to wield it to manage multi-host environments/clusters:
+* Tools like Babushka are missing a couple of things to allow wielding them to manage multi-host environments/clusters:
   * A method of orchestrating multiple servers with inter-machine dependencies
-  * A cron-able mechanism to run Babushka tasks
-  * A dashboard view of your Babushka provisioned servers
-* We like the ability to view and monitor our provisioned servers from a web user interface
+* The difference between a test environment and a production one is in the number of servers, the topology is the same -- one source of truth is enough.

 Aspirational Feature List:
 --------------------------